pass-antibiotics/pass-antibiotics.github.io/research/primary-care/index.md

 ---
 title: Primary care
 description: >
-  Primary care is often the first point of consultation for patients who show signs of infection.
-Consequently, three out of four of antibiotics in the UK are prescribed by general practitioners (GPs).
-Reducing antibiotic prescribing in this setting can have a major impact on the total amount of antibiotics prescribed and may significantly reduce the population-wide exposure to antibiotics. <br> Since they continuously manage their patients’ health conditions, GPs are also best placed to judge their patients’ need for antibiotic treatment.
-However, in order to do so effectively, GPs rely on the latest research and tools to deal with diagnostic uncertainty and operate in an environment in which both physicians and patients feel safe to withhold or delay antibiotic treatment when it isn’t needed.
+  As the first point of consultation for patients who show signs of infection, General Practitioners prescribe three quarters of antibiotics in the UK. <br>
+  Because they oversee the management of patients’ various health problems, GPs are best placed to judge their need for antibiotic treatment.
+However, in order to do so effectively, GPs need resources to deal with diagnostic uncertainty and ensure both physicians and patients have the confident to withhold or delay antibiotic treatment when it is not needed. <br> Reducing antibiotic prescribing in primary case can have a major impact on the total amount of antibiotics prescribed and
+  reduce the population-wide exposure to antibiotics.
 hide_description: false
 menu: false
 order: 4